 Example Papers

 The next example shows one large cross, covering all candidates.
 Common sense says that this should be interpreted as "none of them".
-But this might be counted as a vote for the candidate located where the two lines intersect.
+But these markings might be counted as a vote for the candidate located where the two lines intersect.
 In the example, this would be Candidate D.

 In the next example, it may seem that this ballot paper could surely not be counted as a vote for one of the candidates.